 What are some endorsements you can add to a CDL?

 The Federal Motor Carrier Safety Administration (FMCSA), which implements safety programs and monitors commercial drivers, requires anyone who desires to drive a commercial vehicle for a living to obtain a commercial driver’s license (CDL).
 To pass the CDL exam, a driver must schedule an exam in his or her own state and demonstrate a wide range of both skills and knowledge.
-You can also add endorsements to your CDL.
-We’ll explain what those are.

 What is DataQs?